algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 Technical requirements :
 - Following the company's need, **HARFANG3D** advised us to use the same principle to add F# support to FABgen as the one used to add GO support.
-- Like in addition to being a real project it's also a school project.
+- Like in addition to being a real | it's also a school |.

 ## e.
 Future Goals
 At the moment, the customer only needs to add the F# language.
 They just want to see our ideas and how we solve this problem technically.
 So the main goal is to bring a solution to the customer.
 For the future, it's to add some other languages.